Technical SEO for SaaS: The Checklist Your Dev Team Needs

 Use rel="canonical" to tell Google which version of a page to index:

-- Every page should have a canonical tag (even if it points to itself)
+Best practice.
+Every page should have a canonical tag (even if it points to itself).
+Use 301 redirects to consolidate old URLs.
+Canonical tags should be in the initial HTML, not injected by JS.

 Your sitemap is a list of URLs you want indexed.
 Make it accurate.

-- Use a sitemap index if you need multiple files
+Rules.
+Max 50,000 URLs per sitemap file.
+Max 50MB uncompressed.
+Use a sitemap index if you need multiple files.

 Google only trusts <lastmod> if it's accurate.
 If you update the date every time you regenerate the sitemap (without changing content), Google ignores it.